gabrielgasp/GabrielGasp/README.md

   <img align="right" src="https://i.ibb.co/Kx2GSrT/linkedin.png" alt="linkedin icon" width="48px" height="48px">
 </a>
 <p align="left" >
-Full stack software engineer working mostly with backend development.
+Since childhood, I have had an unshakable passion for technology.
+In 2018, my interest in programming was sparked by a college friend, which led me to start studying it as a hobby.
+In 2021, driven by the pandemic and its impact on my area of ​​activity, I decided to dive head first into my studies and embrace a career as a developer.

-Passionate about technology since childhood, in 2018 I started studying programming as a hobby, advised by a college friend.
-In 2021, motivated by the pandemic, I decided to dive headlong into studies and pursue a career as a developer.
-Today, I believe that programming is the closest we have to superpowers, as it allows us to create and shape the world around us with simple keyboard strokes.
+Currently, I am a full-stack developer with an emphasis on back-end, working in multidisciplinary teams and challenging projects.
+My goal as a programmer is to deliver exceptional solutions to the challenges that arise, providing maximum value to the company.
+My pillars are the focus on code quality and architecture, seeking excellence in each project I work on.
 </p>

 ## Languages and Tools